lodybo/dotfiles/README.md

 There is also a step that will install npm binaries globally (like `rimraf` which I use all the time).
 The list for this is in `linux.conf.yaml` and `macos.conf.yaml`.

 ## Configurations
 This repo is set up with the ability to run multiple configurations.
-This is so that can have a "layered" setup.
-I can determine which config I want to run during install and set up my environment to my wishes.
+It supports a Linux and macOS configuration, where the Linux configuration is set up for server maintanance and the macOS configuration is set up for workstations.

-### Default / Lite
+### Linux
-The default (or "lite") version sets up my aliases, functions, git config/templates, vim config and ssh config.
-It doesn't change the terminal (keeping it `bash`), doesn't set up Zsh or Oh My Zsh and adds a few binaries to the path but doesn't alias them.
+The Linux configuration sets up aliases and functions that I use on a daily basis.
+It also installs `bat` and `exa` (which are replacements for `cat` and `ls` respectively).
+It also sets up the `bin` folder in the `PATH`.
-This set up is exceptionally handy on servers!
+This setup is optimized for running on servers or k8s pods.

-### Linux / full
-The linux (or "full") set up builds on the default one.
-All the settings mentioned above are happening, but this config expands by moving the linux binaries of `bat` and `exa` into the `PATH`, adding their aliases, installing and configuring Zsh and Oh My Zsh, adding Zsh-related functions and installing/configuring `nvm`.

-### macOS / full
+### macOS
-The macOS (also "full") set up does a lot of the things the linux install does (but then obviously set up for a mac), but it also sets up the `osx` plugin in OMZ, sets up some Mac specific settings and installs Homebrew.
+The macOS set up does a lot of the things the linux install does (but then obviously set up for a mac), but it also installs some extra stuff.
+It installs the `nvm` (Node Version Manager) and sets up the latest LTS version of Node.
+It also sets up some Mac specific settings, installs Homebrew and configures Git.

 ## Getting up and running
 In order to set all of this up you need to have a system set up running the following:
 - git
 - curl (or wget)
-- python
+- python 3

-We'll start with the lite install
+Linux is the default, so if you don't specify anything, it will install the Linux version.

 ### Installing dependencies
 The first step is to install these dependencies before we can go any further: